gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ``sdk_kmids``:
-: The DTLS Key Management identifiers which will be or have been sent to the peer in the sequence they were contained in the DTLS Key Management Parameter and in network byte order.
+: The DTLS Key Management identifiers which will be or have been sent to the peer in the sequence they were contained in the DTLS Key Management Parameter.

 This socket option can be used with ``setsockopt()`` for SCTP endpoints in the ``SCTP_CLOSED`` or ``SCTP_LISTEN`` state to configure the protection method